 However, when I did some research and found out that an elderly person’s metabolic rate is slower, I felt better about their portion sizes.
 Then I realized that they were also less active than in their youth, which meant they didn’t need to consume as many calories.

-That said, it is a fact that some seniors really aren’t eating.
+That said, it is a fact that some seniors just aren’t eating enough.
 Before you take any steps, you will want to pay close attention to what they consume in a day to be sure it isn’t a case of them eating less, but still getting enough calories.

-1. Try To Figure Out Why They’re Not Eating
+1. Try To Figure Out Why She Is Not Eating

 Some of the most common reasons why your elderly parent won’t eat are:

 - Lack of energy to cook or don’t know how to cook